Papillon VS Labrador Retriever

 Health and Lifespan

 The Papillon typically lives 14–16 years, while the Labrador Retriever has a lifespan of 11–13 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Patellar Luxation for the Papillon and Hip Dysplasia for the Labrador Retriever.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Papillons typically range from $800 to $2000, while Labrador Retrievers cost $800 to $1500.
-Ongoing monthly costs are approximately $98 for the Papillon and $184 for the Labrador Retriever.
+Papillons typically range from $800 to $2000, while Labrador Retrievers cost $800 to $1500.
+Monthly costs are approximately $121 for the Papillon and $190 for the Labrador Retriever, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance